Smokey Mountain: Migration to the Payatas Dump

 When Smokey Mountain closed in 1995, many scavengers migrated to the Payatas dumpsite, where another scavenging community arose.
 A landslide at the Payatas dump in 2000 killed over two hundred scavengers.
 As of 2007, approximately 80,000 people lived at the Payatas dump.
 The Payatas dumpsite itself closed in 2017.

 In popular culture

 National Artist for Music Ryan Cayabyab formed the singing group Smokey Mountain in 1989, named after the garbage dump.
 The band performed songs that tackled socially relevant themes such as poverty, children's rights, environmentalism, and overseas Filipino workers.

 National Artist for Film Lino Brocka set some of his films in the slums of Tondo.
 Smokey Mountain features prominently as the setting for the 1987 film Pasan Ko ang Daigdig starring Sharon Cuneta.

 Smokey Mountain was part of a walking tour organized by Smokey Tours, a private organization that donated its profits to impoverished communities through livelihood and environmental projects.
 Tours at Smokey Mountain ended in 2014 and new tours were held at the Happyland slum area in Tondo and Baseco Compound.

-In the manga One Piece, the slum "Grey Terminal" is inspired by Smokey Mountain.
+In the manga One Piece, the slum "Grey Terminal", home to main protagonist Monkey D. Luffy, is inspired by Smokey Mountain.

+Smokey Mountain was a major hub for helping start Pinoy Gangster Rap, especially as the area was controlled by the Tondo Bloods.
+Smokey Mountain became the heart of Tondo Bloods territory, even as the dumpsite closed down and as development ensued.
+During the migration to Payatas dumpsite, the Tondo Bloods expanded their territory to cover parts of Payatas, provoking a major ongoing gang war between the Tondo Bloods and Payatas Crips.